 As your pupils will be dilated for the evaluation, your eyes will be more sensitive to light.
 We recommend wearing sunglasses for the next few hours after your appointment.

 The ICL procedure is reversible, painless and takes 15 minutes per eye.

 - Eyedrops to anaesthetise your eyes and dilate your pupils.

 - Surgery begins with a small incision of about 2 to 3mm being made at the base of your cornea.

 - The ICL is inserted through the incision and positioned between your natural lens and your iris.

 - Next, the surgeon folds the ICL and inserts it through the incision.
 Adjustments will then be made to ensure that it is positioned correctly.
 The procedure is repeated for the other eye if required, after which the surgery is completed.

 - The incision closes itself and heals naturally.

 As the recovery time for ICL is short, patients can resume their normal activities within 1 to 2 days after surgery.
 There is little fluctuation or stabilisation time as there is only a small 3mm incision at the side of the cornea, which does not affect the field of vision.
 Many patients can achieve almost perfect vision within 1 week.

-ICL surgery is reversible, so if there are any side effects that cannot be tolerated, the artificial lens can be easily removed.
+ICL surgery is reversible, so if any side effects cannot be tolerated, the artificial lens can be easily removed.